ua-snap/wrf_utils/snap_wrf_data_prep/README.md

 # SNAP WRF data prep

-This subdirectory was created to restructure the raw WRF outputs to improve useability and subsequently place them in an [AWS OpenData S3 bucket](http://wrf-ak-ar5.s3-website-us-east-1.amazonaws.com/) (metadata [here](http://ckan.snap.uaf.edu/dataset/historical-and-projected-dynamically-downscaled-climate-data-for-the-state-of-alaska-and-surrou)).
+This subdirectory was created to restructure the raw WRF outputs to improve usability and subsequently place them in an [AWS OpenData S3 bucket](http://wrf-ak-ar5.s3-website-us-east-1.amazonaws.com/) (metadata [here](http://ckan.snap.uaf.edu/dataset/historical-and-projected-dynamically-downscaled-climate-data-for-the-state-of-alaska-and-surrou)).

-Use the scripts contained in this subdirectory and in `pipeline/` to execute the post-processing.
+Use the scripts contained in this subdirectory and in `pipeline/` to execute the post-processing, following the instructions in the next section.

 ## Running the pipeline